vramana/blog/_drafts/jenga.md

-Commonly, rules are split. framework + per-project config Dont want every developer to have to be a build system expert They should say: build all .ml in this dir into library ``foo'', making use of lib ``bar''
+Commonly, rules are split. framework + per-project config Dont want every developer to have to be a build system expert They should say: build all .ml in this dir into library ''foo'', making use of lib ''bar''

 ----------------